ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 4 - Forgejo server.md

 ## Do not deploy this Forgejo server project on its own

 This Forgejo server setup is missing two critical element, the persistent volumes it needs to store its working directory data and the users Git repositories and LFS contents.
 Do not confuse them with the claims you have configured for your Forgejo server.
-Those persistent volumes and other elements will be declared in the main Kustomize project you will declare in the final part of this Forgejo deployment procedure.
+Those persistent volumes and other elements to be declared in the main Kustomize project you will declare in the final part of this Forgejo deployment procedure.
 Until then, do not deploy this Forgejo server subproject.

 ## Relevant system paths